 How has keratoconus awareness changed in the last five years?

 Dr. Jack Parker, Parker Cornea: With significant developments in the diagnosis and treatment of keratoconus in the past few years, we are on red alert looking for patients with keratoconus.
 This is a total reversal from our previous priority, which was almost a concerted effort NOT to find the disease, because there was no effective treatment.
-Now that the disease can be effectively slowed or halted, word is spreading rapidly about the importance of screening evaluations and early referrals to corneal specialists for treatment.
+Now that the disease can be effectively slowed or halted, word is spreading rapidly about the importance of screening evaluations and early referrals to cross-linking experts for treatment.

 Are patients finding it easier to get an early and accurate diagnosis with KC?